 The member’s Part B coverage generally doesn’t cover most prescription drugs used at home, but it does cover a limited number of outpatient prescription drugs under limited conditions.
 Members may obtain some Part B drugs through a pharmacy with a valid prescription from their provider.
 In some cases, the drug may be covered under Part B or Part D. We require additional information to explain the use and setting of the drug to make the determination.
-You can find more information about coverage determinations on the Coverage Determination page.
+You can find more information about coverage determinations on the Medicare Complaints, Grievances and Appeals page.

 Test strips, lancets, meters and control solutions are covered under the member’s Part B benefit with Virginia Premier.
 All require a prescription from a prescriber and can be filled through a pharmacy.
-Our preferred vendors for meters (glucometers) are Abbott and Ascensia (Bayer) and have a $0 copay.
+Our preferred vendors for meters (glucometers) and test strips are Abbott and Ascensia (Bayer) and have a $0 copay.
 Other test strips, lancets, and control solutions may be available under the pharmacy benefit at your local pharmacy with a 20% coinsurance.

 Drugs covered by Part B: